Hello World from Org

 CSS styling

-The two files that are used are files/css/style.css and files/css/htmlize.css.
-In style.css are all the base styles for the pages defined.
+The two files that are used are style.css and htmlize.css.
+The first hosts all the base styles for the website while the second prettifies source code blocks by redefining various .org-* CSS classes.
 Since I am aiming for a small and flexible website I decided to write my own CSS manually (and I suck at it tbh).
-People who don't want to enjoy the same painful wonderful experience should try to look for pre-existing stylesheets and exporting options. htmlize.css is used to pretty source code blocks.
+People who don't want to enjoy the same painful wonderful experience should try to look for pre-existing stylesheets and nice exporting options.

 Building and publishing